• Skip to primary navigation

 • Fresh ginger – finely chopped or grated is best.
 If you don’t have fresh ginger, you can use powdered ginger or another favorite of mine, ginger juice.
 I like to use a zester to get the ginger root finely grated.

 • Sweetener of choice – I like to use stevia, but you can use any alternative sweetener.
 Not following a keto diet?
-Regular sugar or honey works brilliantly.
+Regular sugar, honey or maple syrup works brilliantly.
+For a Whole30 salad dressing, consider adding chopped dates and pureeing them into the dressing before adding sesame seeds.

-• Chili paste – My favorite is Sambal Oelek chili paste, but sriracha sauce is also a perfect addition
+• Chili paste – my favorite is Sambal Oelek chili paste, but sriracha sauce or Tapatio are also perfect options

-• Optional tahini (which I used for these photos) – Adding tahini creates the creamy sesame dressing of your dreams.
+• Tahini (optional) – adding tahini creates a creaminess and is totally optional, but recommended!
 If you prefer a sesame ginger vinaigrette, then leave this out.

 Instructions